-On Saturday, July 25th, we will host a wonderful event in San Francisco to welcome members and guests, and to honor awards recipients: Most Significant Futures Works, Student Recognition Project, and the second year of Emerging Fellows.
-Contact Jennifer Jarratt or Mary Jane Naquin with questions.
-Registration will open soon, and bring a guest!
+On Saturday, July 25th, we hosted a wonderful event in San Francisco to welcome members and guests, and to honor awards recipients: Most Significant Futures Works, Student Recognition Project, and the second year of Emerging Fellows.

 When: Saturday, July 25, 2015 approximately 6-8pm